herbert256/pad/pad/functions/README.txt

                 - The first parameter when given and if no left value is available
                 - otherwise $myself (eq the value of $var {$var})

-  $padarms        An array of the parms, starting at [0]
+  $parms        An array of the parms, starting at [0]
   $count        The number of parameters

-  $padarm1        The first parameter
+  $parm1        The first parameter
-  $padarm2        The second parameter
+  $parm2        The second parameter
-  $padarm3        The third parameter etc.
+  $parm3        The third parameter etc.

 Out